pashik200/MultiServer/README.md

  - After the plugin has been installed, configure it using `/multiadd <port> [server]`.
  - If the server is on the same computer, omit the _server_ parameter.
  - Done!

+- _Note: Internal servers created with this method won't need prot forwarding, only the main one._